GreatSplicing: A Semantically Rich Splicing Dataset

 \subsection{Train-Test Validation}

-To validate the effectiveness of GreatSplicing, the train-test evaluation was conducted.
-GS-SP-3500 was used as the training set, and GS-SP-700 as the testing set.
-These five network architectures were trained and tested on GreatSplicing, with F1-score and IoU as the metric.
-The experimental results are depicted in Table \ref{experiment_table_train_test_validation}.

-The table reveals that U-Net and RRU-Net with segmentation capabilities excel in learning splicing traces from GreatSplicing, demonstrating superior splicing detection.
-Moreover, standard visual convolutional networks like VGG-16 and ResNet-50, lacking dedicated modules for splicing detection, exhibit subpar performance in train-test validation.
+To validate the effectiveness of GreatSplicing, a train-test evaluation is conducted.
+GS-SP-3500 is used as the training set, and GS-SP-700 is used as the testing set.
+These five models are trained and tested on GreatSplicing, with F1-score and IoU as the metrics.
+The results are depicted in Table \ref{experiment_table_train_test_validation}.
+The results show that segmentation-capable models, such as U-Net and RRU-Net, excel in learning splicing traces from GreatSplicing, leading to superior splicing detection performance.
+In contrast, standard visual convolutional networks like VGG-16 and ResNet-50, which lack specialized modules for splicing detection, perform subpar in train-test validation.

 It is worth noting that the relatively lower F1-score and IoU metrics in our experiments, compared to other research findings, can be attributed to the modest sample size of the 3,500 training samples we employed.
 Other splicing detection models are typically trained on substantially larger datasets achieved through synthesis or augmentation techniques.
-Furthermore, the comparison experiments in existing literature are often conducted on datasets with inherent semantic cues, enabling the networks to identify the target better.
-In contrast, GreatSplicing eliminates semantic interference, compelling the network to learn genuine splicing traces, thus increasing the learning complexity.
+Furthermore, the comparative experiments in the existing works are often conducted on datasets with inherent semantic cues, enabling the models to identify the targets better.
+In contrast, GreatSplicing eliminates semantic interference, compelling the detection models to learn genuine splicing traces, thus increasing the learning complexity.